Ph.D. - Civil Engineering

 - Students should plan to review the progress of their dissertation research periodically with their advisory committee.

-- The Request for Doctoral Final Examination form (found on the Graduate School website) is to be filed with the Graduate School via the Graduate Program Coordinator at least three (3) weeks prior to the date of the Final Examination or (if a student plans to graduate that semester) no later than the semester deadline set by the Graduate School (see graduate school calendar).
+- The Request for Final Doctoral Defense form (found on the Graduate School website) is to be filed with the Graduate School via the Graduate Program Coordinator at least three (3) weeks prior to the date of the Final Defense or by the date listed on the Graduate School calendar if the student intends to defend in the same semester in which they will graduate.
+At the time the student submits their defense request they should also submit their Application for Degree.
+Both forms should be routed through the Graduate Coordinator.

-- Copies of the thesis must be in the hands of the student's examination committee at least three (3) weeks prior to the scheduled Master's Examination
+- Copies of the dissertation must be in the hands of the student's committee at least three (3) weeks prior to the scheduled defense.

 - Qualifying Examination: Only under the most unusual circumstances may the student be permitted to retake the qualifying examination, and then only once.